KITSKevinBonett/css-modules-ui-lib-poc/README.md

 ### 2. Or build the app and browse with static server

+- Comment out the same sections as above in "config\webpack.config.prod.js"
 - ```npm run build```.
 - Run static server ```serve -s build```.
 - View app at http://localhost:5000